-Graham Cluley, a security expert, has a useful tip of people who are worried that having multiple complicated passwords will be difficult to remember.
+Security Expert Graham Cluley, has a useful tip of people who are worried that having multiple complicated passwords will be difficult to remember.

 "I recommend that users use dedicated password managers to remember their passwords for them, and those can also be used to create unique, hard-to-crack passwords to boost security."

-It also comes with a password generator which can create complex and nigh on uncrackable passwords for your accounts.
+Keepass also comes with a password generator which can create complex and near nigh uncrackable passwords for your accounts.